 Higher carbohydrate nuts.
 Pistachios and cashews should rarely be eaten or avoided as they’re very high in carbohydrates (2 handfuls of cashews is almost a full day’s allowance of carbs).

 If you have a nut allergy, a common substitution for almond flour is sunflower seed flour.
-Just keep in mind that this has higher levels of omega 6 fatty acids.

 The ketogenic diet has a natural diuretic effect, so dehydration is common for most people starting out.
 If you’re prone to urinary tract infections or bladder pain, you have to be especially prepared.